 - 7.1 When concerned about the welfare of a child, staff should always act in the best interests of the child. - 7.2 If staff are unsure, they should always speak to the DSL or deputy DSL. - 7.3 If staff have any concerns about a child's welfare, they should act on them immediately. - 7.4 Staff should not assume a colleague or another professional will take action. - 7.5 The DSL or a deputy should always be available to discuss safeguarding concerns.
 If in exceptional circumstances, the DSL (or deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from SPoA.
-In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - 7.6 All concerns should be reported using the welfare concern form, which are available in each classroom, staff room and medical room and given to the DSL or Deputy DSL.
-Please do not leave completed welfare concern forms in pigeon holes or in classrooms for pupils to see
+In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - 7.6 At this school all concerns should be reported using the welfare concern form, which are available in the Staff Room and each classroom.
+Welfare concern forms must be given to the DSL immediately.